[hfe_template id='123664']

 Boreholes are usually quite expensive to drill due to the drilling heads used.
 Some of these heads are diamond-tipped, and others have powerful metal heads designed to cut through rock.

-Compressors are also used, which compress the drilling head through the rock using compressed, high-pressure air—simultaneously pumping water to lubricate the diamond heads and push the media out of the top of the hole.
+Compressors are also used, compressing the drilling head through the rock using compressed, high-pressure air.
+They pump water to lubricate the diamond heads and push the media out of the top of the hole.

 7. Borehole Filters

-It is beneficial to add filters to your Borehole if there is sediment or anything in the water that needs to be filtered out.
-You may need to filter it to use it for irrigation or drinking water.
+It is beneficial to add filters to your Borehole if the water contains sediment or other contaminants that need removal.
+You may need to filter the water to use it for irrigation or drinking water.

 The type of filtration required will depend on what you want to use the water for.